pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 ## Markets and market sizes

+### Markets
+The robotic industry can be divided into industrial and service robotics.

+Industrial robots are defined by their use in a manufacturing environment.
+Service robots are divided into commercial and personal robotics:
+- Commercial service robots are used to perform a service in an industrial environment
+- Personal service robots are deployed in private households.

 ###  Market size
 Robot Market size exceeded USD 3 billion in 2020 and is anticipated to grow at a CAGR of over 15% between 2021 and 2030.
 The growing demand for UVC disinfection and service robots to mitigate the spread of COVID-19 virus and support public safety is driving the market growth globally.